 As part of the certification process, the two products underwent a comprehensive performance and welfare assessment including auditing by Wageningen University and Research Centre.

-Suitable for indoor, organic and free range production, the Ranger Gold offers a feather-sexable broiler with excellent feed conversion and meat yield as well as superior welfare traits.
+Suitable for indoor, organic and free range slower growing breeds production, the Ranger Gold offers a feather-sexable broiler with excellent feed conversion and meat yield as well as superior welfare traits.
 The Rambler Ranger produces a traditional broiler, which can be grown to a higher age with competitive meat yield and exceptional health and fitness.
 The Rambler Ranger is suitable for organic and free range production.

-“The core objective of Aviagen’s slower-growing portfolio is to enhance the welfare benefits of the birds at the same time as delivering strong advantages for feed efficiency and meat yield within this sector.
+“The core objective of Aviagen’s slower growing breeds portfolio is to enhance the welfare benefits of the birds at the same time as delivering strong advantages for feed efficiency and meat yield within this sector.
 We have been working with Dierenbescherming for several years and are delighted to further enhance our Better Life Star Status.
 This is a very important and positive step for Aviagen as consumer interest in this niche market segment continues to grow,” said Aviagen Ltd General Manager, Magnus Swalander.

 “The Dierenbescherming is pleased with the introduction of two new slower-growing broiler breeds by Aviagen to the Dutch market.
 On the basis of our welfare assessment, we can now confirm that the Ranger Gold and the Rambler Ranger are approved to be used in the certification scheme of the Better Life trademark,” said Marijke de Jong-Timmerman, program manager Beter Leven keurmerk.